holgerbrandl/krangl/README.md

     // by doing basic column arithmetics
     df.mutate("age_3y_later", { it["age"] + 3 })

-    // Note: kplyr dataframes are immutable so we need to (re)assign results to preserve changes. df = df.mutate("full_name", { it["first_name"] + " " + it["last_name"] })
+    // Note: krangl dataframes are immutable so we need to (re)assign results to preserve changes. df = df.mutate("full_name", { it["first_name"] + " " + it["last_name"] })

-    // Also feel free to mix types here since kplyr overloads  arithmetic operators like + for dataframe-columns df.mutate("user_id", { it["last_name"] + "_id" + rowNumber() })
+    // Also feel free to mix types here since krangl overloads  arithmetic operators like + for dataframe-columns df.mutate("user_id", { it["last_name"] + "_id" + rowNumber() })

     // Create new attributes with string operations like matching, splitting or extraction. df.mutate("with_anz", { it["first_name"].asStrings().map { it!!.contains("anz") } })

-    // Note: kplyr is using 'null' as missing value, and provides convenience methods to process non-NA bits df.mutate("first_name_restored", { it["full_name"].asStrings().ignoreNA { split(" ".toRegex(), 2)[1] } })
+    // Note: krangl is using 'null' as missing value, and provides convenience methods to process non-NA bits df.mutate("first_name_restored", { it["full_name"].asStrings().ignoreNA { split(" ".toRegex(), 2)[1] } })